aleperdriel/aleperdriel/README.md

 I'm Auriane, a **student in Creative Technology Design** who loves problem-solving and bringing ideas to life.
 Whether it's **web development**, exploring the fascinating world of **AI**, or playing with electronics to build exciting prototypes and fun projects, I love diving into new challenges and learning as I go.

-I'm currently seeking a **6-month internship starting February 1st**, where I can contribute and work on innovative projects, with a multidisciplinary approach
+I'm currently seeking a **5-month internship starting March 1st**, where I can contribute and work on innovative projects, with a multidisciplinary approach

 ---